 Our DIY camper van conversion will be used as a winter splitboarding basecamp, so climate control is primordial.
-The Thinsulate thermal insulation, along with the Webasto AirTop 2000 STC air heater and the Maxxair Fan are the key elements to make our campervan conversion comfortable during winter.
-Choosing which type of insulation to use was one of the toughest decision; there is no […]
+The Thinsulate insulation, the EZ-Cool insulation, the insulated window covers, the Webasto AirTop 2000 STC air heater and the Maxxair Fan are the key elements to make our campervan conversion comfortable during winter.
+Choosing which type of insulation to use was one of the toughest decision; […]

 The Webasto installation, thermal insulation & Maxxair Fan are the key elements to make our DIY camper van conversion comfortable during winter.
 The van will be used as a winter splitboarding basecamp, therefore heat & humidity control is critical.
 The Webasto AirTop 2000 ST/STC is fueled from the main vehicle tank.
 Fuel consumption is low (0.03 to 0.06 gal/h), electricity […]